Additional Resources

 - A Fair(y) Use Tale by Eric Faden.
 CC BY-NC-SA 3.0

-- This is a creative educational fair-use mashup which ironically makes use of clips from Disney films as it explains how copyright works.
+- This is a fun and creative educational fair-use mashup which ironically makes use of clips from Disney films as it explains how copyright works.
 The discussion of fair use begins around the 6-minute 30-second mark in the video.

-- This is a creative educational fair-use mashup which ironically makes use of clips from Disney films as it explains how copyright works.
+- This is a fun and creative educational fair-use mashup which ironically makes use of clips from Disney films as it explains how copyright works.
 The discussion of fair use begins around the 6-minute 30-second mark in the video.

 - The Treaty of Marrakesh Explained (DOCX) by the World Blind Union.